Kalman Filters (Tue Nov 19, lect 22) | previous | next | slides |

 • Kalman filter looks at a “system” which has a “state”

-• The system may change over time
+• The system state may change over time

 1. Based on it’s own internal operation